programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 A fairly common practice in documenting APIs is to provide annotations in your code that are then automatically collated into documentation using a tool such as [Doxygen](http://www.doxygen.org/) or [Sphinx](http://www.sphinx-doc.org/en/stable/).
 These tools create documentation from **docstrings**—comments you make on your function definitions.
 While this kind of documentation is a good idea, you shouldn't consider your job done if you've only documented your API to this level.
 Instead, try to imagine yourself as a potential user of your API and provide working examples.
 In an ideal world, you would have three kinds of documentation for your API: a reference that details each route and its behavior, a guide that explains the reference in prose, and at least one or two tutorials that explain every step in detail.

 For inspiration on how to approach API documentation, see the [New York Public Library Digital Collections API](http://api.repo.nypl.org/), which sets a standard of documentation achievable for many academic projects.
 For an extensively documented (though sometimes overwhelming) API, see the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page), which provides documentation to users who pass partial queries to the API.
 (In our example above, we returned an error on a partial query.)
-For professionally maintained API documentation examples, consider the various [New York Times APIs](https://developer.nytimes.com/) or the [Marvel API](https://developer.marvel.com/documentation/getting_started).
+For other professionally maintained API documentation examples, consider the [World Bank API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-api-documentation), the various [New York Times APIs](https://developer.nytimes.com/), or the [Europeana Pro API](https://pro.europeana.eu/resources/apis).

 # Connecting Our API to a Database

 This last example of our Distant Reading Archive API pulls in data from a database, implements error handling, and can filter books by publication date.
 The database used is SQLite, a lightweight database engine that is supported in Python by default.
 SQLite files typically end with the `.db` file extension.

-Before we modify our code, first [download the example database from this location](https://github.com/smythp/apis-python-flask-tutorial/raw/master/books.db) and copy the file to your `api` folder using your graphical user interface.
+Before we modify our code, first [download the example database from this location](/ph-submissions/assets/creating-apis-with-python-and-flask/books.db) and copy the file to your `api` folder using your graphical user interface.
 The final version of our API will query this database when returning results to users.

 Copy the below code into your text editor.
 As before, we'll examine the code more closely once you have it running.